holidayextras/culture/pest-control-process.md

 ## Process

-Expedited issues are not covered here, please see the expedited proceed for details.
+Expedited issues are not covered here, please see the [Expedited Procedure](expedited-procedure.md) for details.

-The most important part of Bugsnag is communication.
+The most important part of pest control is communication.
 You should be talking to people about what you're seeing and updating on things you're working on etc. Don't suffer in silence on a tough bug, ask for help.
 And don't assume an issue is being looked at, check!

 * Developer rotated on a weekly basis.
-  * Handled by SE's which are able to delegate as they see fit.
+  * Handled by SEs which are able to delegate as they see fit.
   * Spends ~1 hour a day on this work.
   * Organises the raising of new bugs,
     * Add customer impact to description